BCDA-APS/bluesky_training/resources/example-data/README.md

 #[Out]# ('a8bcac2d-d3b5-47e8-aa2d-19525ea992d5',)
 ```

-From another console log file, we see the command to collect one of the
+From another console log file, we see the `count` command was used to
-images:
+collect one of the images:

 ```python
 # Wed, 03 Mar 2021 10:01:31